privacybydesign/irma-documentation/docs/irma-server.md

 ### Client return urls

-In session requests, the server can be asked to pass a [client return url](session-request.md#client-return-url) to the irma app, which the app will open after completing the session for sessions that involve only one device.
+In session requests, the server can be asked to pass a [client return url](session-request.md#client-return-url) to the IRMA app, which the app will open after completing the session for sessions that involve only one device.
 This feature is always enabled.

 ### Augmented client return urls